 Mary Shimko returned to Waltham to join the Brandeis women’s soccer coaching staff in early 2017.
-In her first season on the sidelines, she helped the Judges to the second round of the NCAA tournament, their fourth-straight bid.
-The Judges reached the second round before falling to eventual national champions Williams.
+In her first two seasons on the sidelines, she has helped the Judges to a pair of NCAA Division III tournament berths.

 Shimko came to Brandeis after spending one season as an assistant coach for College of the Holy Cross.
 As an assistant, she was involved with recruiting, compliance, and the team's volunteer activities.
 Shimko directed the Crusaders’ inaugural fall identification clinic.
 She also worked as an assistant camp director.

 Prior to her time at Holy Cross, Shimko spent two seasons as an assistant coach for Smith College, where she helped the Pioneers to a pair of NEWMAC Tournament appearances.

 Shimko was a four-year starter and two-year captain for the Judges.
 She helped the Judges to two NCAA appearances, including the program's first-ever berth in the Elite Eight in 2010.
 Shimko tallied nine goals and seven assists, including four game-winning goals in her time with Brandeis to compile 24 points, best of the class of 2014.
 Shimko earned three Academic All-UAA honors in her career.
 She was a 2014 recipient of the James McCully Award.